White supremacy: Ideologies and movements

 Nazi Germany promulgated white supremacy based on the belief that the Aryan race, or the Germans, were the master race.
 It was combined with a eugenics programme that aimed for racial hygiene through compulsory sterilization of sick individuals and extermination of Untermenschen ("subhumans"): Slavs, Jews and Romani, which eventually culminated in the Holocaust.

 Christian Identity is another movement closely tied to white supremacy.
 Some white supremacists identify themselves as Odinists, although many Odinists reject white supremacy.
-Some white supremacist groups, such as the South African Boeremag, conflate elements of Christianity and Odinism.
+Some white-supremacist groups, such as the South African Boeremag, conflate elements of Christianity and Odinism.
 Creativity (formerly known as "The World Church of the Creator") is atheistic and it denounces Christianity and other theistic religions.
 Aside from this, its ideology is similar to that of many Christian Identity groups because it believes in the antisemitic conspiracy theory that there is a "Jewish conspiracy" in control of governments, the banking industry and the media.
 Matthew F. Hale, founder of the World Church of the Creator, has published articles stating that all races other than white are "mud races", which is what the group's religion teaches.

-The white supremacist ideology has become associated with a racist faction of the skinhead subculture, despite the fact that when the skinhead culture first developed in the United Kingdom in the late 1960s, it was heavily influenced by black fashions and music, especially Jamaican reggae and ska, and African American soul music.
+The white-supremacist ideology has become associated with a racist faction of the skinhead subculture, despite the fact that when the skinhead culture first developed in the United Kingdom in the late 1960s, it was heavily influenced by black fashions and music, especially Jamaican reggae and ska, and African American soul music.

-White supremacist recruitment activities are primarily conducted at a grassroots level as well as on the Internet.
-Widespread access to the Internet has led to a dramatic increase in white supremacist websites.
-The Internet provides a venue to openly express white supremacist ideas at little social cost, because people who post the information are able to remain anonymous.
+White-supremacist recruitment activities are primarily conducted at a grassroots level as well as on the Internet.
+Widespread access to the Internet has led to a dramatic increase in white-supremacist websites.
+The Internet provides a venue for open expression of white-supremacist ideas at little social cost because people who post the information are able to remain anonymous.